AshishKumar05/Top-News/README.md

 ✔ Shows a progress bar while fetching data.
 ✔ Includes unit tests.

-Note: Like and comment api endpoints were not correct so could use in details screen.
+Note: Like and comment api endpoints were not correct so couldn't use in details screen.

 Building the Sample App